Choltz95/planet_labs_take-home/README.md

 ```
 Interface provides all ths usual REST operations on an sqlite database - ie GET, POST, PUT, DELETE.

+unfortunately, since I convert class attributes to a dictionary, I cannot retain any kind of key order in the json, so the responses are not as pretty as they could be.

 ## Example

 ## Installation